 6. Authentic

-One of the most underrated of qualities of a good coach, authenticity is not only vital in any coach-client relationship but can be the difference between a good vs an exceptional experience for the client.
+One of the most underrated characteristics of a coach, authenticity is not only vital in any coach-client relationship but can be the difference between a good vs an exceptional experience for the client.
 In a coach-client relationship, there is this expectation for the coach to be the ‘expert’ and there is thus the added expectation that they must know it all and have solutions for every problem.
 But there are times when a coach doesn’t know or have an answer – and in those instances, to be able to let the client know the same with utmost honesty and humility is what sets a good coach apart.

 Another situation in which authenticity is paramount is when a coach feels, due to whatever reason, that they are not the right fit for the client – even after they have been coaching them for a while.
 In that case, the coach should be able to tell the client that they will not be able to continue with them and if possible, refer them to another professional who they feel might be a better fit.
 This serves in the best interest of the individual and that is, after all, what every coach wants for their clients!